MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/operations-manager-managed-instance-overview.md

 - Patch your instance in one click with the latest bug fixes and features.

 >[!NOTE]
->Resources as part of Azure Monitor SCOM Managed Instance doesn't support **Move Resource** functionality.
+>Azure Monitor SCOM Managed Instance doesn't support **Move Resource** functionality.

 ## Architecture